 Excellent black tea

-Why we selected this particular lot: We found this lot to offer a refreshing malty taste.
-Further, it is organic and we support that initiative.
+Why we selected this particular lot: We found this lot to offer a refreshing & malty taste.
 The leaves are consistent in shape, with little broken material.
 The taste finalized the deal as we found it full of flavor and capable of multiple steeps.
 As well, it is grown organically to a wonderful flavor!

-Interesting facts about our selection: It is grown in an area famous for its white teas.
-However, these local varietals also make very good green and black teas with many farms producing some of each style.
+Interesting facts about our selection: It is grown in an area most famous for its white teas.
+However, these local varietals make very good green and black teas with many farms producing some of each style.
 The farm is located at an elevation of approx. 700 meters.
-This lot was harvested and processed in mid-April, note the larger size of the leaves.
-The farm has been practicing organic methods for some years now and their teas are increasingly flavorful each harvest.
+This lot was harvested late-April; note the larger size of the leaves.
+The farm has been practicing organic methods for a number of years and their teas are increasingly flavorful.

 Taste profile: This tea offers a round, full-bodied & malty aroma.
 More of these notes come through in the 2nd steep.
 Naturally sweet, it will refresh with a clean taste that lingers.
-Given its sweet malty flavor, we suggest you enjoy that and add nothing to this tea.
-However, it can take milk and sugar and provide a wonderful cup
+Given its sweet malty flavor, we suggest you enjoy its natural attributes and add nothing to this tea.
+However, it can take milk and sugar and will provide a wonderful cup

 Brewing suggestions: Use water near boiling temperature or 195-205 F. We suggest 3 grams of tea per 8 ounces of water and 4-5 grams for 12-16 ounces of water.
 A 3-minute steep should yield a full-bodied cup.
 It can steep longer for more taste.
 Leaves will yield multiple steeps